-When it comes to Amazon suspension, your customer metrics are a major factor as to whether or not your account is at risk.
-At the end of last year into the beginning of this year, Amazon added three new metrics to assess your seller performance: Return Dissatisfaction Rate (added November 2015), Valid Tracking Rate (added July 2015), and Customer Service Dissatisfaction Rate (Added February 2016).
+When it comes to an Amazon suspension, your customer metrics are a major factor as to whether or not your account is at risk.
+Amazon added three new metrics to assess your seller performance: Return Dissatisfaction Rate (added November 2015), Valid Tracking Rate (added July 2015), and Customer Service Dissatisfaction Rate (Added February 2016).

 Now, your customer metrics overall include the following points:

 You need to keep a close eye on each one of these customer metrics to keep your seller account in good standing and avoid any potential Amazon suspension.

 - Cancellation Rate

 - Late Shipment Rate

 - Policy Violations

 - On-Time Delivery

 Here is an overview of each of Amazon’s customer metrics and what numbers you should aim for in order to avoid a suspended account or any other issues with Amazon.